Rocky0Shao/Task_Tracking_Webapp/work_log/daily_notes.md

 today (12/28) i copied example code from supabase doc to add task, toggle task and delete task.

 refactor add/toggletask from client-side to server-side.

+now the form that adds task is client-side, and it internally calls server-side action to add task.
+The supabse RLS is disabled currently, and a test user is created.